Assessing the Risk and Potential of Arch Capital Group Ltd.'s (ACGL) Stock

-In the past week, ACGL stock has gone down by -3.38%, with a monthly decline of -0.32% and a quarterly surge of 10.30%.
-The volatility ratio for the week is 4.20%, and the volatility levels for the last 30 days are 2.42% for Arch Capital Group Ltd. The simple moving average for the last 20 days is -3.66% for ACGL stock, with a simple moving average of 23.17% for the last 200 days.
+In the past week, ACGL stock has gone up by 0.66%, with a monthly decline of -2.22% and a quarterly surge of 8.00%.
+The volatility ratio for the week is 4.58%, and the volatility levels for the last 30 days are 2.58% for Arch Capital Group Ltd. The simple moving average for the last 20 days is -3.92% for ACGL stock, with a simple moving average of 21.92% for the last 200 days.

 Is It Worth Investing in Arch Capital Group Ltd. (NASDAQ: ACGL) Right Now?